Stylback/stylback.se/_posts/2023-09-16-The Role of Passwords.md

 In those cases where common usernames and passwords are not enough, an attacker could extend their dictionaries by using information about the target.
 Personal information, names of family members, important dates and just regular words in their native language can all be used to increase the chances of success at the cost of computational time.

 Dictionary attacks are also a way to defeat passphrases.
 If you're otherwise unable to gain access and you know the system allows passphrases, why not just try all possible combinations of 3-5 english words?
 If we assume that there are 30.000 words in our symbol pool, that would gives us `44.6` bits of entropy for a 3 word passphrase and `74.4` bits for a 5 word passphrase.
 While still taking a significant amount of time to brute-force, it's not as dauntning as our `169.2`-bit estimation previously.
-Note that a symbol pool of 30.000 is to be expected only when generating random passphrases via software, our symbol pool decreases significantly if we make passphrases by hand as we tend to use common words in our language.
+Note that a symbol pool of 30.000 is to be expected only when generating random passphrases via software, our symbol pool decreases significantly if we make passphrases by hand as we tend to use words common to our language.

-While the common attacker tend be satisfied with trying for the lowest hanging fruits, attackers with the right motives and resources tend to be successfull unless there are other lines of defenses.
-Something as simple as blocking an IP address if they have multiple failed authentication attempts can be sufficient to stop all but the most resourceful and persistent attackers.
+While the regular attacker tend be satisfied with trying for the lowest hanging fruits, attackers with the right motives and resources tend to be successfull unless there are other lines of defenses.
+Something as simple as blocking an IP address that have multiple failed authentication attempts can be sufficient to stop all but the most resourceful and persistent attackers.

 ### What can be done?